imagej/imagej.github.io/_pages/plugins/snt/key-shortcuts.md

 ### Other

-There are other key and mouse combinations used in e.g., [Sholl Analysis (by Focal Point)](/plugins/snt/analysis#sholl-analysis), and [Branching and Joining Paths](/plugins/snt/step-by-step-instructions#branching-start-a-path-on-an-existing-path), that are listed in the contextual menu, displayed when righ-clicking a tracing canvas.
+There are other key and mouse combinations used in e.g., [Sholl Analysis (by Focal Point)](/plugins/snt/analysis#sholl-analysis), and [Branching and Joining Paths](/plugins/snt/step-by-step-instructions#branching-start-a-path-on-an-existing-path), that are listed in the contextual menu, displayed when right-clicking a tracing canvas.